An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Blood cultures.
-Cultures are done to determine the specific organism causing the pneumonia, but they usually cannot distinguish between harmless and dangerous organisms.
-They are accurate in only 10 - 30% of cases.
+Cultures are done to determine the specific organism causing the pneumonia, but they are accurate in only 10% to 30% of cases.
 Their use is generally limited to severe cases.

 - Detection of antibodies.
 Antibodies are immune factors that target specific foreign invaders.
 Antibodies that react with mycoplasma or chlamydia are not present early enough in the course of pneumonia to allow for prompt diagnosis by this method.

-- C-reactive protein or procolacitonin.
+- C-reactive protein or procalcitonin.
 Not generally recommended but may help identify which patients with respiratory symptoms have pneumonia and need to be hospitalized.

 - Polymerase Chain Reaction (PCR).
 In some difficult cases, PCR may be performed.
 The test makes multiple copies of the genetic material (DNA) of a virus or bacteria to make it detectable.
-PCR is useful for identifying certain atypical bacteria strains, including mycoplasma and Chlamydia pneumoniae, but it is expensive.
-One study found that using a real-time PCR test may help quickly diagnose Pneumocystitis pneumonia in HIV-positive patients.
+PCR is useful for identifying certain atypical bacteria strains, including mycoplasma and Chlamydia pneumonia.
+While expensive, a real-time PCR test may help quickly diagnose Pneumocystitis pneumonia in HIV-positive patients.

-Urine Tests.
-Urine antigen tests for Legionella pneumophila (Legionnaires' disease) and Streptococcus pneumoniae may be helpful in some patients with severe CAP.
+Urine antigen tests for Legionella pneumophila (Legionnaires disease) and Streptococcus pneumoniae may be helpful in some patients with severe CAP.

-X-Rays.
 A chest x-ray is nearly always taken on a patient admitted to the hospital to confirm a pneumonia diagnosis.
-This does not need to be repeated if the patient gets better.

 A chest x-ray may reveal the following: